January 10, 2024

 There are two sides to these important budget decisions: how we raise money and how we spend it.

 When we all pitch in our fair share of taxes, we can invest in programs and services that help everyone thrive, no exceptions.
-But special interests and those at the top have rigged the rules to get out of paying what they owe, and Virginia’s tax code is upside-down, where those with less pay a greater share of their incomes in taxes.
+But special interests and those at the top have rigged the rules to get out of paying what they owe, and Virginia’s tax code is upside-down, where those with the most pay the least taxes as a share of income.
 A more fair tax code can lift up families with low incomes and raise the shared resources we need to achieve our shared goals.

 Lawmakers have recently made some progress to flip Virginia’s upside-down tax code.